aspekts/aspekts/README.md

 </p>

 # Extra Info about me
-- 🔭 I’m currently working on my discord bot..
+- 🔭 I’m currently working on my discord bot.
 Yarn, which you can invite at [this website](http://invite.yarnbot.xyz)
-- 🌱 I’m currently learning html, css and node.js, all at the same time
+- 🌱 I’m also working on a package franchise, known as statisfy, that is aimed to stretch to as many languages as possible
-- 💬 Ask me about most discord.js stuff
+- 💬 Ask me about most discord.js stuff, I'd be happy to help you if I have the time!
 - 📫 How to reach me: Either email me at aspekts@yarnbot.xyz, or [join my discord server](https://discord.gg/GxGTHBC)